Reversing Osteoarthritis – but First, What is It?

 Well, what the hell is osteoarthritis anyway?
-It’s simply the degradation of the cartilage in your joints.
+Simply, it’s the degradation of the cartilage in your joints.
 The “padding” between your bones become worn out and painful.
 Sounds fun, right?
 No, it actually doesn’t.

-Doctors typically attribute osteoarthritis to “aging” or “having too much wear-and-tear”, as if we were born with a per-determined amount of cartilage in our joints that will eventually run out (like a woman and her eggs).
+Doctors typically attribute osteoarthritis to “aging” or “having too much wear-and-tear”.
+They make it sound like we have predetermined amount of cartilage in our joints that will eventually run out (like a woman and her eggs).

 You know what I say?
 I say this is BS.
-Why would humans be programmed in their DNA to never be able to regenerate a portion of their bodies that bears load, and thus is broken down, every single day?
-Are we truly destined to be weak and useless at some point in our lives?
-Unless that’s when we’re on our deathbeds, I think not.
+Why would humans be programmed in their DNA to never be able to regenerate a portion of their bodies that bears load and takes a beating everyday?
+Are we truly destined to be weak and useless at eventually in our lives?
+Unless that’s when we’re on our deathbeds, I think that’s not the case.

-Well, when the joints under compression and increased pressure, it has been seen in one study that the permeability of the cartilage increases.
+The synovial fluid is nourished from nearby blood vessels outside of the synovial membrane.
+When the joints are under compression and increased pressure, it has been seen in one study that the permeability of the cartilage increases.
 “The present work extends this model to include the condition that the permeability of cartilage is dependent on the extent to which it is deformed.”

 It is through imbibition, as stated by the researchers, that synovial fluid enters the cartilage during compression and increased pressure, and is then expelled back into the synovial cavity during “relaxation”.
 Imbibition is described as “the displacement of one fluid by another immiscible fluid” by Wikipedia.

-So, by putting pressure and compressive stress on your joints, you allow synovial fluid to donate nutrients to and transport waste out of the surrounding cartilage.
-And how do we put pressure and compression on our joints, you ask?
+By putting pressure and compressive stress on your joints, you pump synovial fluid in and out of your joints.
+This synovial fluid donates nutrients to and transports waste out of the surrounding cartilage.
+So, how do we put pressure and compression on our joints, you ask?
 Through movement.